hammad-r-javed/micro-sailor-plugin/README.md

-# Sailor - WI
+# Sailor
 Sailor is a code navigation plugin for the [Micro editor](https://micro-editor.github.io/)

-It's in the early stages and I'm using this project to get a bit more familiar with writing plugins for the Micro editor.
+It's in the early stages and a WIP.
+I'm using this project to get a bit more familiar with writing plugins for the Micro editor.
 Sailor is mainly something I made for my own use, but if someone finds it useful then awesome!
 ## Installation
 ### Requirements
 * [universal-ctags](https://github.com/universal-ctags/ctags)